shsagir/play-area-sync/docs/install-wordpress-4.md

 define('NONCE_SALT', $secrets['CUSTOM']['NONCE_SALT']);
 ```

-Before visting your site, push all the changes:
+Before visiting your site, push all the changes:

 ``` bash
 $ git commit -am "Initial"
 $ git push -u fortrabbit master
 ```

-Finally you can visit your App in the Browser and follow the WordPress setup.
+Finally you can visit your App in the browser and follow the WordPress setup.
 Done.

 Tuning
 ------